Chasing the Unavailable: My Dopamine Addiction

 Love Me, Leave Me, Haunt Me

-If anything, the awareness makes it worse—like watching yourself run back into a burning building while narrating, in real-time, exactly how you’re getting burned.
+If anything, the awareness makes it worse, like watching yourself run back into a burning building while narrating exactly how you’re getting burned.

 Looking back now at my first, I don’t know if I’d even call it love, not in the way I understand it now.
-But it felt big.
 It felt all-consuming.
-It felt like everything.
-It also taught me love is something that can disappear without explanation.
+It taught me love is something that can disappear without explanation, slipping from your hands like water.

-Once the damage felt bearable, the first person I found myself capable of feeling anything for, who had me excited– left suddenly, too.
-And then there I was again, questioning myself with gruesome introspect.
+Once the damage felt bearable, the first person I found myself capable of feeling anything for, who had me excited, left suddenly, too.
+And then there I was again, questioning myself with gruesome introspection.
+I thought love would always leave me if I didn’t make myself worth staying for.

-The game of it consumed me after.
+The game consumed me after.
 Light-hearted and detached, I could feel the thrill of a challenge without guessing if it was real.
-Instead, I could know it never would be.
-There’s comfort in that.
+Instead, I could know for a fact it never would be.

-I don’t see relationships for what they were—I see them for what they could have become if the timing, circumstances, or emotions had been different.
-The idea of “unfinished business” keeps me attached, even when reality says it’s over.
-Even when they say it’s over.
+I don’t see relationships for what they were— I see them for what they could have become if circumstances had been different.
+The idea of “unfinished business” keeps me attached, even when reality— if they— say it’s over.

 If I felt deeply desired, seen, or emotionally intoxicated, it’s hard to let go of that high.
 My brain craves that intensity again, so I hold onto the person who gave it to me.
-My strongest relationships in the past involved pain, longing, and obstacles.
-Because of this, my brain has linked deep love with emotional struggle.
+My brain has linked deep love with emotional struggle.
 If something ends easily, it doesn’t feel as significant.
 But if it ends in pain, it feels like it must have been important.

 This makes it hard for me to accept that sometimes people aren’t meant to stay, and that’s okay.